• Home

 Chris Orr United Airlines

 Denver receives an honorable mention because of one staff member: Chris.
 She was the best.
 Always the best.
 For over a decade she would greet me, I would greet her, and she simply brightened up my day every time I visited the lounge.
-She is now retried and her colleagues in Denver have a big shoes to fill.
-The club itself in Denver is not anything special, but Chris certainly was.
+She retired many years ago now, but her colleagues in Denver have big shoes to fill.
+She would be very proud of the beautiful new lounges in Denver, including the Club Fly grab-and-go lounge.

 > Read More: A Tribute To A Wonderful United Club Agent